MTLantoine/e-commerce/README.md

 - You can't access to the requests as long as you are not logged in (you can access to the catalog and the account creation anyway).
 - You can't buy a command if a command doesn't exist yet.
 Create a command first, buy it then.

+The Auth0 security doesn't work yet, I couldn't make the link between the access token and the API.

 ## Insomnia

 All the test requests are in ./api/e-commerce.json, you can import it on Insomnia.